Probing baryogenesis with gravitational waves

 where $\tilde k^2 = k^2 / \lambda \phi_{\rm{in}}^2$ and $\tilde \phi = \bar\phi / \phi_{\rm {in}}$.

 There are two essential resonance parameters: $\mu^2 = \frac{\mphi^2}{\lphi\phiin^2}$ and $q_{\parallel , \perp}$.
 As shown in \cite{Greene:1997fu}, a large $\mu^2$ can suppress the resonance and determine if the system displays \emph{stable resonance}, \emph{stochastic resonance}, or \emph{no decay}.
 We choose to focus on $\mu \leq 10^{-5}$, such that the system is always in a stable resonance regime.
 For such small $\mu^2$, the system is similar to the well-studied case of a quartic field during preheating, whereas $q_{\parallel, \perp}$ is fixed in our case due to the rotational symmetry of the potential for $A=0$.
-Section~\ref{sup:resonance} of the Supplemental Material discusses in detail the effect of $q_{\parallel,\perp}$ on the growth of $\delta\phi_{\parallel,\perp}$ and shows that for sufficiently small values of the asymmetry parameter $A \lesssim 0.005 \mphi^2$, the parametric resonance dynamics is indistinguishable from the case $A=0$, and thus the GWs amplitude remains insensitive to the value of $A$.
+Section E of Supplemental Material discusses in detail the effect of $q_{\parallel,\perp}$ on the growth of $\delta\phi_{\parallel,\perp}$ and shows that for sufficiently small values of the asymmetry parameter $A \lesssim 0.005 \mphi^2$, the parametric resonance dynamics is indistinguishable from the case $A=0$, and thus the GW amplitude remains insensitive to the value of $A$.
 Fortunately, the parameter range of $A$ that produces sufficient baryon asymmetry, as considered in our benchmarks, is well within this regime.
-On a technical note, we use the parametrization or real and imaginary components of $\Phi$ ($\phi_R$, $\phi_I$) when computing the baryon asymmetry, whereas we are using the radial direction and its orthogonal ($\phi_\parallel$, $\phi_\perp$) when computing parametric resonance for $A\ll \mphi^2$.
-This is due to the fact that the baryon asymmetry scales with $A$ and thus the difference between the$\phi_I$ and $\phi_R$ directions is important, whereas the parametric resonance and GW production is blind to $A\ll m_\Phi^2$ and thus the radial coordinates are naturally used.
-Interesting deviations from the $A=0$ limit are discussed in Section~\ref{sup:resonance} of the Supplemental Material.
-For $A\gtrsim 0.05m_\Phi^2$ the GW spectrum starts to be sensitive to the exact value of $A$ as well as the initial angle $\theta_{\rm{in}}$.
+On a technical note, we use the parametrization of real and imaginary components of $\Phi$ ($\phi_R$, $\phi_I$) when computing the baryon asymmetry, whereas we are using the radial direction and its orthogonal ($\phi_\parallel$, $\phi_\perp$) when computing parametric resonance for $A\ll \mphi^2$.
+This is due to the fact that the baryon asymmetry scales with $A$ and thus the difference between the $\phi_I$ and $\phi_R$ directions is important, whereas parametric resonance and GW production are blind to $A\ll m_\Phi^2$, making radial coordinates more suitable.
+Interesting deviations from the $A=0$ limit are discussed in Section E of Supplemental Material.
+For $A\gtrsim 0.05m_\Phi^2$ the GW spectrum starts being sensitive to the exact value of $A$ as well as the initial angle $\theta_{\rm{in}}$.
 This provides intriguing possibilities for distinguishing between these parameters by dedicated analysis of the GW spectral shape.